Identifying Insurrectionists Is Going To Be Easy -- Thanks To Social Media And All The Other Online Trails People Leave

 from the not-going-dark dept

 As Techdirt readers know, there's a lot of hatred for social media in some circles, and lots of lies being told about why Section 230 is to blame.
 Against that background, it's useful to remember that, as their name implies, they are just media -- things in the middle of people communicating to others.
 As such, they are neither good nor bad, but tools that can be used for both.
 In addition, social media posts themselves can be used in good and bad ways.
-Examples of the latter include the Bellingcat investigations that frequently analyze social media to tease out information about major events that is otherwise hard to obtain.
+Examples of the former include the Bellingcat investigations that frequently analyze social media to tease out information about major events that is otherwise hard to obtain.
 Sometimes, the information is so easy to find, you don't even need any special skills.
 An article on Ars Technica points out that identifying the leading insurrectionists who participated in the recent events at the US Capitol is going to be pretty straightforward, thanks to social media:

 the DC Metropolitan Police and the FBI will probably need to look no further than a cursory Google search to identify many of the leaders of Wednesday's insurrection, as many of them took to social media both before and after the event to brag about it in detail.